Genre: Young Adult (YA) Fiction

 I stare down at my shoes, watching as a fine layer of ash settles on the worn leather.
 This is where the bed I shared with my sister, Prim, stood.
 Over there was the kitchen table.
 The bricks of the chimney, which collapsed in a charred heap, provide a point of reference for the rest of the house.
 How else could I orient myself in this sea of gray?

-Katniss Everdeen begins Book 3 in The Hunger Games trilogy by surveying the complete destruction of her family home by the Capitol’s firebombs.
+Katniss Everdeen begins the third book in The Hunger Games trilogy by surveying the complete destruction of her family home by the Capitol’s firebombs.

 Catching Fire [Book 2 of The Hunger Games Trilogy] (2009)